First a word about the COVID-19 Pandemic and CORE Charter.

 My friend told me about EU funds.
 What is that?

-At CORE, Educational Units (EUs) are funds that allow students to take advantage of specialized community classes, activities, and/or needed tutoring.
+At CORE, Educational Units (EUs) are funds that allow students to take advantage of specialized community classes.
 Our school works with a wide variety of Community Partners to provide greater opportunities for your child’s educational growth.

 You’ll want to ask more about it when you meet with a teacher.